Gekkio/jawwa/README.md

 Jawwa: Jawsy Solutions libraries for Java 1.6+
 ==============================================

+## *Warning: This library is unmaintained and deprecated, and the Maven repository mentioned in this README doesn't exist anymore*

+All the standard Java 1.6 stuff has meen migrated to [Gekkio/drumfish](http://github.com/Gekkio/drumfish), and all the ZK components are now in [Gekkio/splake](http://github.com/Gekkio/splake).

 ## Introduction

 Jawwa is a multi-module Java library project containing many useful things for Java developers.